Richard E. Byrd

-Richard Evelyn Byrd Jr. (October 25, 1888 – March 11, 1957) was an American naval officer and explorer.
-He was a recipient of the Medal of Honor, the highest honor for valor given by the United States, and was a pioneering American aviator, polar explorer, and organizer of polar logistics.
+Richard Evelyn Byrd Jr. (October 25, 1888 – March 11, 1957) was an American naval officer, and pioneering aviator, polar explorer, and organizer of polar logistics.
 Aircraft flights in which he served as a navigator and expedition leader crossed the Atlantic Ocean, a segment of the Arctic Ocean, and a segment of the Antarctic Plateau.
-Byrd said that his expeditions had been the first to reach both the North Pole and the South Pole by air.
-His belief to have reached the North Pole is disputed.
 He is also known for discovering Mount Sidley, the largest dormant volcano in Antarctica.

+Byrd claimed to be the first to reach both the North and South Poles by air.
+However, there is some controversy as to whether he was actually the first person to reach the North Pole.
+It is generally believed that the distance he claimed to have flown was longer than the possible fuel range of his airplane.

+He was a recipient of the Medal of Honor, the United States Armed Forces' highest military decoration, and the Navy Cross, the second highest honor for valor given by the U.S. Navy.

 Family

 Ancestry

 Byrd was born in Winchester, Virginia, the son of Esther Bolling (Flood) and Richard Evelyn Byrd Sr. He was a descendant of one of the First Families of Virginia.
 His ancestors include planter John Rolfe and his wife Pocahontas, William Byrd II of Westover Plantation, who established Richmond, as well as William Byrd I and Robert "King" Carter, a colonial governor.
 He was also descended from George Yeardley, Francis Wyatt and Samuel Argall.
 He was the brother of Virginia Governor and U.S. Senator Harry F. Byrd, a dominant figure in the Virginia Democratic Party from the 1920s until the 1960s; their father served as Speaker of the Virginia House of Delegates for a time.